Orientation and Mobility Assessment

 What Happens During the Assessment?

-Depending on your child’s age, ability level, and amount of usable vision, the O&M instructor will evaluate their understanding of basic concepts that underlie orientation and travel.
-Including those relating to one’s position in space and location in the environment—for example, left and right, inside and outside, and up and down—and awareness of aspects of the environment, such as sidewalks and streets.
+The O&M instructor will assess your child’s grasp of key concepts for navigation based on their age, abilities, and vision.
+This includes understanding spatial terms like left, right, inside, outside, and awareness of environmental elements like sidewalks and streets.
 Your child’s understanding of the parts of their body and how they relate to these concepts is also explored.
 In most instances, you can expect the O&M instructor to:

 O&M Assessments Go Beyond Movement

-The O&M instructor will look at other skills besides your child’s ability to move in the environment if these skills have an impact on independent movement and travel.
+The O&M instructor will consider skills beyond moving in the environment if they affect independent travel.
 Here are just a few examples:

-- Literacy skills: How does your child make a note of information needed during travel?
-Does your child print, braille, or audio record a list of items they want to purchase, information about the bus schedule, or emergency telephone numbers to call if they were to become lost?
+• Literacy skills: How does your child make a note of information needed during travel?
+Does your child use print, braille, or audio recording for shopping lists, bus schedules, or emergency contacts in case they get lost?

 After the Assessment

 The O&M instructor will share the assessment results with you and other members of the educational team.
 You may want to ask for a copy of the O&M instructor’s report for your files.
 It’s important to keep this documentation and other assessment reports.
-Based on the information the O&M instructor shares, it may be determined that your child should receive, or continue to receive, O&M instruction.
-In cases in which it is determined that at this time your child is not in need of O&M instruction, it does not automatically mean that your child will never need this kind of instruction.
+Based on the O&M instructor’s input, your child may start or keep getting O&M lessons.
+If they don’t need it now, it doesn’t mean they won’t need it later.
 For this reason, it is important to have your child’s O&M needs assessed periodically.